vcarulla/nmaPi/README.md

 ## nmaPi_term.sh

-Is the same as nmaPi.sh, but for the console.
+Is the same as nmaPi.sh, but for PC console, is not as automatic.
 Useful for testing.

 ## Running it